jordyhutahaean/wails-fgc-streaming-app-v2/README.md

 app.go                   # App logic (scoreboard, commentary, brackets, sponsors) main.go                  # Wails entry point + overlay webserver

+# Streamer Mode

+I realized this app is kinda big on it's size, so i made a mini-window for the scoreboard only.
+You can access it in 2 ways

+1. From the app, just press "Stream Mode" button on top right, a window  will pop-up and it'll do the same thing the scoreboard tab do

+2. You can use OBS Custom Browser Docks, just paste localhost:34115/miniscoreboard.html (34115 is default port, adjust if you use 34116 or 34117), and you're done.

 ## Requirements (for Developers)